VadlamudiNaveen/minimal-mistakes/_pages/index.md

 # About Us
 {: .text-center}

 We are a group of faculty members, researchers and students affiliated with University of Lethbridge, located in Lethbrdige Canada.
-We often collaborate with researchers around the world.
 {: .text-center}

-{% include feature_row id="row_about_us" %}
+{% include feature_row id="about_us_section" %}